 This system may work based on an IVR or interactive voice response system or using a caller ID or voice recognition.
 ACD systems play an important role in reducing wastage of time and resources.

-The call recording feature is important as it can be used for training purposes.
-New joiners will be able to acquire knowledge about their nature of work by referring to these calls.
+The call monitoring feature is important for team members at all levels.
+It helps new recruits acquire knowledge about their nature of work by referring to these calls.
 This gives them a chance to obtain real-time experience.
+Managers and supervisors use it to monitor the department’s overall progress, track KPIs, and device strategies to improve customer experience.

-Again, specific calls that involve complicated technical concerns can be used to build a knowledge repository.
-Call recording will also help in monitoring the daily activities of agents and simplify the process of identifying operational or quality issues.
+Again, specific calls that involve complicated technical concerns can be used to build a knowledge repository with the help of call recordings.
+These also help in monitoring the daily activities of agents and simplifying the process of identifying operational or quality issues.

 4. Skill-based Routing